 For some time now we've recommended increased delivery team ownership of their entire stack, including infrastructure.
 This means increased responsibility in the delivery team itself for configuring infrastructure in a safe, secure, and compliant way.
 When adopting cloud strategies, most organizations default to a tightly locked-down and centrally managed configuration to reduce risk, but this also creates substantial productivity bottlenecks.
 An alternative approach is to allow teams to manage their own configuration, and use an Infrastructure configuration scanner to ensure the configuration is set in a safe and secure way.
 Watchmen is an interesting tool, built to provide rule-driven assurance of AWS account configurations that are owned and operated independently by delivery teams.
 Scout2 is another example of configuration scanning to support secure compliance.

 As large organizations transition to more autonomous teams owning and operating their own microservices, how can they ensure the necessary consistency and compatibility between those services without relying on a centralized hosting infrastructure?
 To work together efficiently, even autonomous microservices need to align with some organizational standards.
 A service mesh offers consistent discovery, security, tracing, monitoring and failure handling without the need for a shared asset such as an API gateway or ESB.
 A typical implementation involves lightweight reverse-proxy processes deployed alongside each service process, perhaps in a separate container.
-These proxies communicate with service registries, identity providers, log aggregators, and so on.
+These proxies communicate with service registries, identity providers, log aggregators and other services.
 Service interoperability and observability are gained through a shared implementation of this proxy but not a shared runtime instance.
-We've advocated for a decentralized approach to microservice management for some time and are happy to see this consistent pattern emerge.
-Open source projects such as linkerd and Istio will continue to mature and make service meshes even easier to implement.
+We've advocated for a decentralized approach to microservices management for some time and are happy to see this consistent pattern emerge.
+Open source projects such as Linkerd and Istio will continue to mature and make service meshes even easier to implement.